ppy/osu-wiki/news/2025/2025-07-11-osucatch-world-cup-2025-semifinals-recap.md

     </audio>
 </div>

 It's Touhou Eurobeat time.
 A fairly uncommon genre in osu!catch, it was a pleasant surprise when [A-One](https://osu.ppy.sh/beatmaps/artists/168) was revealed as the artist for one of this week's originals — [Side by Side](https://osu.ppy.sh/beatmapsets/2395293#fruits/5188100).
 The high-octane instrumentals accompanied by the classic A-One vocals combined into an infectious bundle of energy designed to set your fingers — and the floor — on fire.
-Mapped by [Bunnrei](https://osu.ppy.sh/users/829284) and featured as a Mixed Mod pick, it would end up being a four-minute stamina gauntlet filled with stop-and-go patterns, with barely any breathing room for anyone playing it.
+Mapped by ::Bunnrei::{ user-id=829284 } and featured as a Mixed Mod pick, it would end up being a four-minute stamina gauntlet filled with stop-and-go patterns, with barely any breathing room for anyone playing it.

-[Peargor](https://www.youtube.com/@Peargor/videos) made an appearance to work on the illustration for the song and [Noffy](https://osu.ppy.sh/users/1541323) worked on the storyboard, so go check out the map to get the full *Side by Side* experience.
+[Peargor](https://www.youtube.com/@Peargor/videos) made an appearance to work on the illustration for the song and ::Noffy::{ user-id=1541323 } worked on the storyboard, so go check out the map to get the full *Side by Side* experience.

 [![](/wiki/shared/news/2025-07-11-osucatch-world-cup-2025-semifinals-recap/Sonatina_Banner.jpg)](https://osu.ppy.sh/beatmapsets/2395334#fruits/5188192)